 The alert sound volume is controlled by your iPhone's ringer volume, which can be set in iPhone Settings > Sounds.
 Here, you can also set your Vibrate preferences.

-Push notifications require a valid SIM card and an active Wi-Fi or cellular connection.
+Also note that push notifications require a valid SIM card and an active Wi-Fi or cellular connection.

 WhatsApp Support Team